Sarah Michelle Gellar: Hiatus and sporadic roles (2011–2020)

 In September 2011, Gellar returned as a guest star on All My Children before the show's ending but not as Kendall Hart; she portrayed a patient at Pine Valley Hospital who tells Maria Santos that she is "Erica Kane's daughter", and states that she saw vampires before they became trendy—a reference to Buffy the Vampire Slayer.
 She voiced different characters in the American Dad! episodes "Virtual In-Stanity" and "Adventures in Hayleysitting", which aired in November 2011 and December 2012, respectively.
 On September 30, 2012, she reprised her role of Gina Vendetti in the premiere episode of The Simpsons season 24.
+Her sole film credit during the decade was a voice-over role in an English dub of The Illusionauts (2012).

 A fan of Robin Williams for years, once Gellar learned that he was making the CBS single-camera sitcom The Crazy Ones (2013–2014), she contacted her friend Sarah de Sa Rego, the wife of Williams' best friend, Bobcat Goldthwait, in order to lobby for a co-starring role.
 She obtained the part of an advertising director who runs an agency with her father.
 Digital Spy felt that Williams "shares a warm, genuine chemistry with his on-screen offspring Gellar," as part of a mixed critical response.
 The series earned Gellar the People's Choice Award for Favorite Actress in a New Television Series.

 Following the conclusion of The Crazy Ones and the death of Williams, Gellar took another sabbatical from screen acting, stating that she had "been working [her] entire life" and "needed that break" to focus on raising her children.
 During that period, she made an appearance as Cinderella in a March 2015 episode of Whitney Avalon's YouTube channel series Princess Rap Battle, voiced a recurring character known as the Seventh Sister in the second season of the animated science fiction series Star Wars Rebels (2015–2016), and guest starred as herself in the series finale of The Big Bang Theory, which aired on May 16, 2019.
 Gellar was also attached to several television projects that ultimately were not picked up for production.
 These included a 2016 pilot for a series based on Cruel Intentions, in which she reprised her role of Kathryn Merteuil.

 Resurgence (2021–present)

 In 2021, Gellar voiced Teela in Kevin Smith's Masters of the Universe: Revelation, an animated series for Netflix.
 In 2022, she made her first live-action film appearances in 13 years with brief roles in Smith's Clerks III and Jennifer Kaytin Robinson's Do Revenge, released in theaters and on Netflix respectively, in the same week.
-Gellar's part as a headmistress in Do Revenge was specifically written for her as a tribute to her Cruel Intentions character.
-Despite a limited screen time, it was described as a "sizeable" and "unforgettable" role by Alison Stine of Salon.com and Evan Romano of Men's Health, respectively.
-Romano considered it a "brilliant move to let audiences know [that] this movie belongs."
+Gellar's part as a headmistress in Do Revenge was specifically written for her, with her own input, as a tribute to her Cruel Intentions character.
+Despite her three-minute screen time, it was described as a "sizeable" role by Alison Stine of Salon.com.
+Evan Romano of Men's Health considered it a "brilliant move to let audiences know [that] this movie belongs."